erikamanning/vocabulize/README.md

-# vocabulize
+# Vocabulize
-a visual vocab learning app that uses drawing to help cement learning
+a visual learning app that uses drawing to help improve vocabulary learning